How to Deal with Loneliness Inside and Out

 Now the big question: How to stop feeling lonely?

 If you’re new to the loneliness space, this can be a scary and intense feeling.
 But not to worry, everyone at one point or another has experienced some type of loneliness, and to eventually make efforts to combat loneliness.
-It is ingrained in us to connect with others as well as life forms all around us.
+It is ingrained in us to connect with family members and friends, as well as life forms all around us.

 If you’re experiencing chronic loneliness and have lived with feeling lonely most of your life, also not to worry, this too shall pass.
 You can acquire the tools to help you get to where you want to be.
-Sometimes the very idea of permanence is what keeps us stuck in a loop of self-pity which perpetuates the feeling of loneliness.
+Sometimes the very idea of permanence is what keeps us stuck in a loop of self-pity, which perpetuates the feeling of loneliness.
 Let’s get you out of there!
 It’s not impossible to overcome loneliness (and other mental health issues) when you have the right tools.

 “Loneliness is proof that your innate search for connection is intact.”– MARTHA BECK

-If your loneliness falls somewhere between physical and mental, then increasing social interactions and forming new relationships would likely help.
+If your loneliness falls somewhere between physical and mental illness, then increasing social interactions and forming new relationships would likely help your overall well being.

 As most adults graduate from college and are no longer provided with the constant social interaction that is so typical of that part of our lives, connecting with a nearly identical demographic, making friends and maintaining friendships.
 Now, after college, to do the same thing can take more effort.
 Our goals and priorities may have also shifted during the course of our transition into a different lifestyle.

 In order to draw more people into our lives, we need to develop a comfortable set of social skills.
 While this may seem elementary, having good social common sense and etiquette is a valuable skill to have.
 After all, relationships are about being able to relate to one another.